Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 Storm tenure: 4th season

-2021 stats: 7.3 ppg., 6.1 rpg., 1.6 apg., 24.4 mpg., 61.7% FG
+2021 stats: 7.3 ppg, 6.1 rpg, 1.6 apg, 24.4 mpg, 61.7% FG

 Note: The negotiations with Russell could get very interesting.
 She’s going to get a considerable raise from the $70,040 she made this season.
 Before the 2021 season, the Storm traded RFAs Natasha Howard and Sami Whitcomb to New York, which doubled their salaries.
-Russell has proved to be invaluable playing alongside Stewart as a big-bodied post player, but she’ll likely command a two-year deal similar to Chicago Sky’s Stefanie Dolson who earned $175,000 in 2021.
+Russell, who has proved to be invaluable playing alongside Stewart as a big-bodied post player, will likely command a two-year deal similar to Chicago Sky’s Stefanie Dolson, who earned $175,000 in 2021.

-Offseason plans: Russell will not play overseas for the first time since turning pro and plans to return home to Springfield, Ore.
+Offseason plans: Russell will not play overseas for the first time since turning pro and plans to return home to Springfield, Oregon.

 Breanna Stewart, forward

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.